-You may be thinking, “If I want to travel in 2021 or 2022, why should I book now?
+You may be thinking, “If I want to travel later this year or in 2022, why should I book now?
 Shouldn’t I wait to see what the situation is?”
 While the second part of that rhetorical question is answered below, the answer to the first is because of availability.
 When COVID-19 hit, a wave of cancellations swept through the travel industry, but many people were also willing to push their travel dates into 2021 or 2022.
 That means there may be entire weeks to months at hotels, resorts, and popular destinations that have already filled up.
+And with so much cooped-up wanderlust, you can be sure that as things get safer, the floodgates are going to open and travelers will be heading out en-masse.
 So if you want to guarantee good travel dates and access to the accommodations and activities of your choice, it’s better to book soon to guarantee availability.

-Everyone from airlines to cruises to tour operators have changed their policies pertaining to booking, postponing, or canceling a service, making them more flexible than ever.
+Everyone from airlines to cruises to tour operators has changed their policies pertaining to booking, postponing, or canceling a service, making them more flexible than ever.
 The exact policies vary by company, but the gist with most is that, within a set amount of time, you can easily cancel or change dates for your travel with no extra fees.
 You can even find “book now and decide later” policies that allow you to book a trip without set dates and just wait and see when the best time to travel is.
-The new policies are extremely consumer-oriented and make it extremely easy to adjust your travel plans for these rapidly changing times; if there’s a sudden surge of COVID-19 cases in your area right before your trip or the destination you were planning to visit decides to shut down again, you can change plans.
+The new policies are extremely consumer-oriented and make it very easy to adjust your travel plans for these rapidly changing times; if there’s a sudden surge of COVID-19 cases in your area right before your trip or the destination you were planning to visit decides to shut down again, you can change plans.
 Knowing that you’re not going to be saddled with fees and extra charges for changing travel dates makes it easier to take the jump and book a trip.

 Another key reason why you should invest the time and money in booking a future trip now: It helps support the travel industry in the meantime.
 The big hotel chains, resorts, cruises, and airlines may be able to survive a tough year, but what about the small boutique hotel with slim margins?
 The family-owned-and-operated tour company?
 The workers and communities that depend on annual tourism revenue?
 Studies have shown that one in eleven people works in a job related to tourism, and with nearly the entire industry shut down due to COVID-19, that’s millions of people out of work for the foreseeable future.